calband/calchart/README.md

 ##Building CalChart

-For building on MacOSX platforms, see the README-MACOSX.txt.
-For building on Windows platforms, see the README-WINDOWS.txt.
+For building on MacOSX platforms, see the [README-MACOSX.md](README-MACOSX.md).
+For building on Windows platforms, see the [README-WINDOWS.md](README-WINDOWS.md).

-If you need to regenerate the help documentation, see the README-docs.txt
+If you need to regenerate the help documentation, see the [README-docs.txt](README-docs.txt).

 # Release notes